 I frequently shop at Target and Amazon, so I use Raise & Gift Card Granny to purchase discounted gift cards.
 You can find cards for up to 30% or sell any unused cards you might have lying around from last Christmas.
 These sites have excellent refund policies and money back guarantees, so you’ll never need to worry about purchasing a bad card.
 P.S.
 You’ll get a $5 bonus for Raise & Gift Card Granny through these links!

 If you’re like I used to be, you probably don’t pay attention to how much interest your savings account is making.
-Most savings accounts make a piddly .01% which is 100 TIMES less than a high interest savings account makes!
-That’s the difference between $5 and $500 or $50 and $5,000!
-I switched my account to Ally last year, and I highly recommend them.
-They have excellent customer service, and they consistently have among the highest interest rates available anywhere (1% or higher).
-They also have excellent rates on their CDs which is a great place to stash your money and watch it grow.
+Most savings accounts make a piddly .01% which is more than 200 TIMES less than a high yield savings account makes!
+That’s the difference between $5 and $1,000 or $50 and $10,000!
+Online banks like CIT Bank consistently offer rates that beat out your local or regional banks.
+CIT Bank currently offers 2.45%, and it’s hard to find rates better than that.

 4. Use Amazon subscribe & save